Pornsimad11/Aim_CClab2016/w02_h02_javascript/README.md

 ## What did I learn
-I became more familiar with the codes we have learn't in class became more used to creating variables and arrays and really taking the time to understand how it works.
-This made me more confident in using javascript and trying to read it.
+I became more familiar with the codes we have learnt in class and became more used to creating variables and arrays by really taking the time to understand how it works.
+This made me more confident in using javascript and reading it.